 Five Chores That Do Double-Duty as Workouts

-Kick those tasks up a notch by doing them more quickly or adding extra moves like lunges and squats, and you can turn them into legitimate workouts.
+Kick those jobs up a notch by doing them more quickly, or adding extra moves like lunges and squats, and you can turn them into legitimate workouts.

-2. Shovelling: Snow, soil, sand, whatever — swinging a shovel burns more than 400 calories an hour, and if you lift the load to chest height and hold it for 10 seconds it works all your major muscle groups: legs, core, back, shoulders and arms.
+Sand, soil, snow, whatever — swinging a shovel burns more than 400 calories an hour, and if you lift the load to chest height and hold it for 10 seconds it works all your major muscle groups: legs, core, back, shoulders and arms.
 It may take longer to get the job done, but your significant other will thank you all the more!

 Disclaimer: Please consult your physician or other qualified health professional for any changes to your physical activity.
 Only qualified health providers can provide health care by examining your health history, your physical, mental and emotional condition, and use their expertise and experience to advise you.